 ‘Why no Ma’am.
 For I am just a poor baker’s son.’

-‘Banish him!’ she cried, to which two armoured guards seized the man, and escorted him to the castle dungeons.
+‘Banish him!’ she cried, to which three armoured guards seized the man, and escorted him to the castle dungeons.

 This time the Queen pointed at a young woman.